 # key=value

 where the element key MUST be the value of a special attribute labelled “PEFFKey” attached to a CV term in the PSI-MS CV under the “PEFF keyword” branch.
-The format of the value is defined for each key in the CV
+The format of the value is defined for each key in the CV.

 The block MUST start with a sequence database line description and follow the following format: